 A Limited Edition Investment

-It's been nearly twenty years since the 2002 Golden Jubilee 13 Coin Gold Proof Set was released but this collection continues to prove popular.
-We have seen prices rise year on year for the few that come to the market so it's clear that the 13 Coin Gold Proof Set is a solid investment.
+Twenty years since it was issued, this large collection continues to prove popular.
+We have seen prices rise year on year for the few that come to the market so it's clear that they are a solid investment.

-All coins in the 2002 Golden Jubilee 13 Coin Gold Proof Set are legal tender, including the Maundy money, and are, as such, Capital Gains Tax free.
+All coins in this set are legal tender, including the Maundy money, and are, as such, Capital Gains Tax free.
 They are also VAT exempt as investment gold.

 We are always proud to show off our previous customers experiences with you and what they thought of our purchasing through with Britannia Coins.